A game of chicken with SNAP – and the U.S. economy

 The House passed a debt ceiling bill with expanded work requirements for the Supplemental Nutrition Assistance Program.
 Now what?
 FDA goes to bat for front-of-pack food labels.
 Plus, food tech on Capitol Hill.

 President Joe Biden sitting at the resolute desk in the Oval Office, signs H.J.
 Res.
 7, “Relating to a National Emergency Declared by the President on March 13, 2020” terminating the National Emergency concerning COVID-19, Monday, April 10, 2023, in the Oval Office of the White House.
-(Official White House Photo by Adam Schultz)s
+(Official White House Photo by Adam Schultz)

 Happy Friday, and welcome to Food Fix!
 If you’re not yet a paid subscriber, you missed the skinny on FDA being asked to set sugar reduction goals across the food supply – just like the agency has done for sodium.
 There was also a bunch of news about food is medicine and how Democrats are using food in their messaging on the debt limit, plus some interesting job moves.